Table of Contents

 Building a Grafana dashboard in a hosted environment

-When you interpret data, visualization is an essential component since people can comprehend via pictures much faster.
-Since you now set up the pipeline between Telegraf and Graphite, the final piece will be displaying the metrics on dashboards.
+Visualization is an essential component when you interpret data since people can comprehend it much faster via pictures.
+Since you now set up the pipeline between Telegraf and Graphite, the final piece will display the metrics on dashboards.

 Grafana is an open-source monitoring tool that allows you to download data from different sources and visualize it on beautiful, customizable dashboards.
-After creating a Grafana dashboard, you need to add information panels to it.
-There are different types of panels in Grafana that you can use for different purposes.
+After creating a Grafana dashboard, you need to add information panels.
+There are various types of panels in Grafana that you can use for different purposes.
 For example:

-• Graph Panel.
+- Graph Panel.
 Time charts display data points on the time axis.
-You can compare different indicators on the same chart, and use the timeshift functions to compare current values with any past time period.
+You can compare different indicators on the same chart and use the timeshift functions to compare current values with any past period.

-• Gauge takes one input series and displays the value in terms of the position it occupies within predefined lower and upper bounds.
+- Gauge takes one input series and displays the value in terms of its position within predefined lower and upper bounds.

-• The Table provides discrete key data for metrics and supports multiple modes for time series, annotations, and JSON data.
+- The Table provides discrete critical data for metrics and supports multiple modes for time series, annotations, and JSON data.

 These convenient features can be a great addition to your analytics stack.
-However, due to the nature of open-source software, you will have to manage everything from installation to maintenance, which can be a burden on your data team.
+However, due to the nature of open-source software, you will have to manage everything from installation to maintenance, which can burden your data team.
 MetricFire provides a managed service for Grafana.
-You can easily create an account with a pre-configured Grafana instance and start using it right away along with Hosted Graphite.
+You can easily create an account with a pre-configured Grafana instance and start using it immediately, along with Hosted Graphite.

 If you want to test how to monitor your system’s performance metrics using Grafana, try the MetricFire free trial or book a demo with our team.